Under 2 hours

 - Make sure to wear gloves to protect your hands and safety glasses to guard your eyes.
 If you are sensitive to grass, pollen and other landscape debris, wear a face mask to shield your nose and mouth as well.

-- A simple assortment of evergreen shrubbery is a great way to create edging for a lawn.
+Tip: A compatible assortment of evergreen shrubbery is a great way to create edging for a lawn.

 - Fortunately, edging a lawn is less time-consuming after the initial trim.
 Start with weekly touch-ups to see how quickly the grass grows and then adjust your schedule accordingly.

+Create a well-manicured lawn whether you buy edging tools such as a lawn edger or a string trimmer, or choose from our lawn and garden equipment rental.
+Use this guide to plan out the job.
+Follow the tips above to keep the look maintained.
 Need help identifying a tool or material?
 Find products fast with image search in The Home Depot app.
 Snap a picture of an item you like and we'll show you similar products.
-Shop our selection for all the items you need to edge your lawn, and get your online orders delivered.
-Just way when, where and how.
+Shop all the items you need to edge your lawn.
+The Home Depot delivers online orders when and where you need them.